HiddenMark/Netflix2/docs/Netflix2Tutorial.md

 #### Dynamic Sorting Pros & Cons

-- PRO: complex ordering by more than one element can easily be done.
+- :white_check_mark: PRO: complex ordering by more than one element can easily be done.

-- PRO: ordering decided at execution time, not predefined.
+- :white_check_mark: PRO: ordering decided at execution time, not predefined.

-- PRO: plays nicely with other Spring Data methods and tools, like method names.
+- :white_check_mark: PRO: plays nicely with other Spring Data methods and tools, like method names.